-Providing Web Application Security for an eBusiness is a huge and complex task.
+Providing Web Application Security for an organization that engages in electronic business is a huge and complex task.
 Every entry point in the e-Business system must be secured, at both the network and application levels.
 Whereas most network security issues, including access control, data transmission security, and authentication can be addressed using commercially available products, application security has received less attention.
 Consequently, the application has remained the most vulnerable component in the security chain.
 Today, almost every e-Business web site can be broken into at the application level in a matter of hours.
-Hacking techniques such as hidden field manipulation, parameter tampering, and cookie poisoning can be easily deployed, resulting in access to intellectual property and corporate assets; stolen customer data; alteration of prices; and defacing or debilitating the site to completely shut-down the site.
-The vulnerabilities that permit these exploitations exist as a result of flaws in the design, implementation, and testing of internally developed code, as well as bugs and misconfigurations of third-party products.
-Attempting to plug all these holes requires a full-time security team to monitor and patch the application.
+Hacking techniques such as hidden field manipulation, parameter tampering, and cookie poisoning can be easily deployed, resulting in stolen customer data, denial of services, and the complete shut-down of the site.
+The vulnerabilities that permit these exploitations exist as a result of flaws in the design, implementation, and testing of internally developed code, as well as bugs and the misconfigurations of third-party products.
+Attempting to "plug" plug allof these holes requires a full-time security team to monitor and patch the application.

-In this paper, we describe a new security technology, Automated Web Application Control and Security (AppShield), a run-time application-level security proxy that automatically recognizes the application security policy for each page by constantly analyzing the outgoing traffic from the web application to its clients.
+In this paper, we describe a new security technology, Web Application Shielding, a runtime application-level security proxy that automatically recognizes the application security policy for each page by constantly analyzing the outgoing traffic from the web application to its clients.
 The proxy then automatically enforces this policy on returning requests, preventing hackers from exploiting application vulnerabilities and removing the need to track and patch every hole in the application.
 This not only provides a higher level of security, but also reduces security resource requirements within the organization.

-Table of Contents
+Table of contents

 Abstract 2

 Table of contents 3

 Web Application Security - The Missing Piece 4

 Application Hacking Techniques 5

 Manual Application Security 6

 Why Manual Application Security Fails 7

-AppShield - A Solution to the Web Application Security Problem 9

-Conclusion 11
+Web Application Shielding (WAS) 8

-More Information 12
+More Information 11 10